Preventing AI Hallucinations in Customer Support

 For Your Knowledge Base

 - Be comprehensive: Gaps invite hallucinations.
-Cover edge cases.
+Cover edge cases in your documentation—our guide on training your chatbot on your docs explains how.

-- Be explicit: Don't assume the model will infer correctly
+- Be explicit: Don't assume the model will infer correctly.
+Spell out policies in full, including exceptions.

-- Include negatives: "We do NOT offer..." is as important as features
+- Include negatives: "We do NOT offer..." is as important as features.
+Explicitly stating what you don't do prevents the model from assuming you do.

-- Update regularly: Stale info leads to wrong answers
+- Update regularly: Stale info leads to wrong answers.
+Set a recurring calendar reminder to review and refresh docs at least monthly.

 For Your Prompts